 - By 2020, a minimum one-third of all data will be stored and analyzed using cloud computing.

 - Shared computing (executing computing tasks over a network of processors in the cloud) is what makes big data analysis possible.
-Google uses this setup every day by leveraging about 1,000 computers for answering a single search query, all of which takes less than 0.2 seconds to complete.
+Google uses this setup every day by leveraging about for answering a single search query, all of which takes less than 0.2 seconds to complete.

 - According to a study by Deloitte, the key influential reasons to move to a cloud include faster payback times (30%) and improved agility (29%).